 WaWa Convenience Store, York Road at Halesworth: This site, formerly part of the Anderson Automotive PUD, was the subject of a hearing to amend the previously approved planned unit development.
-The Monterey Community Association and GTCC supported this amendment, however, several other nearby owners opposed the plan.
+The Monterey Community Association and GTCC supported this amendment; however, several other nearby owners opposed the plan.
 The hearing has been continued to provide for more testimony.
 The Administrative Law Judge approved this use for a convenience store, but opponents have taken this case to the Board of Appeals.
-The Board of Appeals has ruled in favor of the plan.
-All appeals have been concluded.
-(GTCC and Monterey C.A.)
+The Board of Appeals has ruled in favor of the plan, and the appellants have taken the case to the Court of Special Appeals.(GTCC and Monterey C.A.)